NARKOZ/destino/README.md

 # Destino

-Web service to redirect to a Ruby gem's GitHub or RubyGems.org project page.
+Web service that redirects to a Ruby gem's GitHub or RubyGems.org project page.

 **Crafted specially for [Crank](https://github.com/NARKOZ/crank-for-rubygems)!**